tz-wrapped/tezos-btc/README.md

 windows), with the config contents.
 After saving the content and closing the editor, the config file will be updated with the new contents.

+##### Deploy TZBTC contract using `tzbtc-client`

+Run `tzbtc-client deployTzbtcContract --admin tz1PPPYChg5xXHpGzygnNkmzPd1hyVRMxvJf --redeem tz1PPPYChg5xXHpGzygnNkmzPd1hyVRMxvJf`
+(specify desired admin and redeem addresses).
+After contract deploy it is possible to override existing contract address in the client config with the address of the newly originated contract.

+##### Interact with TZBTC contract

 Other commands will perform injection of desired transaction to the TZBTC contract.
 E.g. `tzbtc-client mint --to tz1U1h1YzBJixXmaTgpwDpZnbrYHX3fMSpvby --value 100500`